OurHeritageOurStories/ohos-observatory/README.md

 # ohos-observatory

 [Our Heritage, Our Stories (OHOS)](https://ohos.ac.uk/) is a [Towards a National Collection (TaNC)](https://www.nationalcollection.org.uk/) project linking together community generated digital content (CGDC) and displaying this linked content to the end user.
-The work here is “The Observatory”, a web-app designed to show this linked CGDC, and is part of The National Archives (TNA) work in the OHOS project.
+The work here is “The Observatory”, a web-app designed to visualise this linked CGDC, and is part of The National Archives (TNA) work in the OHOS project.

 This project is currently at Minimum Viable Product stage.